UF-Reconfig2/doc/README.md

-# doc
+# Miscellaneous Documentation and Resources

-Miscellaneous documentation and resources.
+Please see the Wiki of this repository for class resources, instructions, etc.